tfredrich/RestApiTutorial.com/content/introduction/whatisrest.md

 ---
 title: "What is REST?"
+description: "Plain-English explanation of REST and RESTful APIs, including the core ideas and how HTTP fits in."
+summary: "Intro to REST and RESTful APIs."
 weight: 10
+images:
+  - /images/logo.webp
 ---
 ## Overview
 The term RESTful APIs or RESTful services is a hot topic.
 So what is REST?
 And how do we create a so-called RESTful API?
 Good question!
 Let's talk about this often misunderstood phrase...